SignServer Cloud AWS

 - Create CryptoToken in SignServer

 - Restoring HSM Backup to New Instance

 SignServer Cloud Azure

 AWS TLS Certificate Generation Guide

-This guide is intended to show an administrator of a PrimeKey EJBCA Cloud on AWS instance how to generate new Transport Layer Security (TLS) certificates.
+This guide is intended to show an administrator of a PrimeKey SignServer Cloud AWS instance how to generate new Transport Layer Security (TLS) certificates.

-For the latest EJBCA Enterprise documentation, see EJBCA Documentation.
+For the latest SignServer Enterprise documentation, see SignServer Documentation.

 New TLS certificates are needed in the following circumstances:

-- EJBCA Cloud instance is shut down within the Amazon environment and the Public IP is released by Amazon.
+- SignServer Cloud instance is shut down within the Amazon environment and the Public IP is released by Amazon.